IkedaLab-Daniel/study-notes-vault/Cloud/AWS/CloudEssentials.md

 * **Pre-built AI services** handle tasks like image recognition and language translation.

 For accurate results, AI requires **clean, well-structured data** from various sources such as sales logs, sensors, or social media.
 The quality of this data determines the reliability of your AI’s insights and predictions.

+## AWS AI/ML Stack Overview

+AI and ML have long powered innovation—Amazon itself uses ML for product recommendations and logistics optimization.
+Beyond ecommerce, ML models are applied in finance (fraud detection, stock prediction), customer service (smart call routing), and many other industries.

+AWS organizes its AI/ML ecosystem into **three tiers**:

+1. **AWS AI Services** – Fully managed and pre-trained models for common tasks.
+Examples include:

+   * **Amazon Polly** – Converts text to lifelike speech.
+   * **Amazon Comprehend** – Performs sentiment and text analysis.

+2. **AWS ML Services** – For building and customizing your own ML models.

+   * **Amazon SageMaker AI** provides an end-to-end environment for data visualization, training, experimentation, debugging, deployment, and monitoring—all using managed infrastructure.

+3. **Frameworks and Infrastructure** – For highly specialized ML needs.

+   * Supports popular ML frameworks and ML-optimized EC2 instances.
+   * Allows use of purpose-built chips for high-performance model training.

+Together, these layers offer flexibility—from using ready-to-go AI tools to crafting custom ML solutions.
+Upcoming lessons explore deeper ML applications and the rapidly advancing world of **generative AI** on AWS.